-Further, the feedback is collected from stakeholders, and only relevant modifications are performed to patch loopholes and handle exceptions.
+Stakeholders collect feedback and perform only relevant modifications to patch loopholes and handle exceptions.

-Additionally, the project team is focused on identifying maximum risks before Development to ensure a smooth workflow.
+Furthermore, the project team focuses on identifying maximum risks before Development to ensure a smooth workflow.

-Scrum is a type of Agile methodology, but the only difference is it uses sprints instead of iterations.
+Scrum is an Agile development methodology, but the only difference is that it uses sprints instead of iterations.

 In simple terms, a sprint is a fixed amount of time in which a development team has to complete their work—the primary goal of executing sprints is to remove backlogs from the project.

-Planning, Standup meetings, Demo, and Retrospectives are the primary components of a sprint.
-At first, a meeting is arranged with the client to plan and assign work to team members for the next 2 to 4 weeks.
+Planning, Standup meetings, Demos, and Retrospectives are the primary components of a sprint.
+First, the client arranges a meeting to plan and assign work to team members for the next 2 to 4 weeks.

-Further, daily meetings are conducted, in which each team member has to share their current progress.
-Then, after completing all the defined tasks, the manager checks the product, and a report is sent to the customer for feedback.
-And, at last, the team performs a weekly meeting to discuss the barriers during sprint how they can be eliminated further.
+Furthermore, the team conducts daily meetings where each member shares their progress.
+After completing all the defined tasks, the manager checks the product and sends a report to the customer for feedback.
+Finally, the team convenes a weekly meeting to discuss the barriers they encountered during the sprint and determine strategies for their elimination.

-The adoption of DevOps methodology is rapidly growing due to its efficient collaboration structure leading to shortening the development time.
+The adoption of DevOps methodology is rapidly growing among all the software development methodologies due to its efficient collaboration structure leading to shortening the software development time.

 Deploying and maintaining software is the responsibility of the IT team, which works independently from the development team.
 However, by following this approach, you can enable both these teams to join forces and foster the innovation of robust software.